-Focus area: People and Culture; Presence and Profile; Service Impact; Sustainability Action Deliverable Timeline Responsibility 11.
+Action Deliverable Timeline Responsibility 11.
 Investigate opportunities to improve and increase Aboriginal and Torres Strait Islander employment outcomes within our workplace Develop and implement an Aboriginal and Torres Strait Islander Employment and Retention Strategy.
 Engage with existing Aboriginal and Torres Strait Islander staff to consult on employment strategies, including professional development.
 Advertise vacancies in Aboriginal and Torres Strait Islander media and/or local community networks as appropriate.
 Review HR and recruitment procedures and policies to ensure there are no barriers to Aboriginal and Torres Strait Islander employees and future applicants participating in our workplace.
 Support Aboriginal and Torres Strait Islander staff to complete Performance Development Plans.
 New Employment and Retention Strategy to include Aboriginal and/or Torres Strait Islander representation on recruitment and selection panels as appropriate.
 Include in all job advertisements, 'Aboriginal and Torres Strait Islander people are encouraged to apply.'
-Investigate and promote opportunities for volunteering and work experience placements within Ngala for Aboriginal and Torres and Islander people.
-Build understanding of current Aboriginal and Torres Strait Islander staffing to inform future employment and professional development opportunities.
-July 2021 April 2020 Review December annually December 2020 Within 12 months of appointment Review December annually Review December annually July 2020 and as positions become available June 2020 People & Culture Manager (P&C Manager) P&C Manager P&C Manager Line Managers P&C Manager P&C Manager, Service Manager, P&C Manager P&C Manager P&C Manager 12.
-Investigate opportunities to incorporate Aboriginal and Torres Strait Islander supplier diversity within our organisation Review and update procurement policies and procedures to ensure there are no barriers for procuring goods and services from Aboriginal and Torres Strait Islander businesses.
+Investigate and promote opportunities for volunteering and work experience placements September 2021 August 2021 Review December annually June 2021 Within 12 months of appointment Review December annually Review December annually July 2020 and as Responsibility People & Culture Manager (P&C Manager) P&C Manager P&C Manager Line Managers P&C Manager P&C Manager P&C Manager P&C Manager, Service Managers, P&C Manager P&C Manager within Ngala for Aboriginal and Torres and Islander people.
+Build understanding of current Aboriginal and Torres Strait Islander staffing to inform future employment and professional development opportunities. positions become available June 2020 P&C Manager opportunities to incorporate Aboriginal and Torres Strait Islander supplier diversity within our organisation Review and update procurement policies and procedures to ensure there are no barriers for procuring goods and services from Aboriginal and Torres Strait Islander businesses.
 Develop and communicate to staff a list of Aboriginal and Torres Strait Islander businesses that can be used to procure goods and services.
 Develop a commercial relationship with at least one Aboriginal and/or Torres Strait Islander owned business.
 Investigate Supply Nation membership.
-June 2020 June 2020, reviewing annually June 2020 June 2020 Chief Financial Officer Purchasing Officer Purchasing Officer CFO
+June 2020 June 2020, reviewing annually June 2020 June 2020 Chief Financial Officer Purchasing Office Purchasing Office CFO